-- a) To review, at least annually, and more frequently, if necessary, the Company's policies for risk assessment and risk management (the identification, monitoring, and mitigation of risks). - b) To request the external auditor's opinion of management's assessment of significant risks facing the Company and how effectively they are being managed or controlled. - c) To assess the effectiveness of the over-all process for identifying principal business risks and report thereon to the Board.
+a) To review, at least annually, and more frequently, if necessary, the Company's policies for risk assessment and risk management (the identification, monitoring, and mitigation of risks).

+- b) To request the external auditor's opinion of management's assessment of significant risks facing the Company and how effectively they are being managed or controlled. - c) To assess the effectiveness of the over-all process for identifying principal business risks and report thereon to the Board. - d) Review, discuss with management and assess the Company's privacy and cybersecurity risk exposures. - e) Review and discuss with management the adequacy of the Company's insurance programs.